Duplication; Disclaimer | Looney Lobster | Inquiry Unlimited | Literacy resources | Projects online

 Clue 6 - Manufacturing

-Gillette Safety Razors based on the innovation of King Gillette in 1901.
+- Gillette Safety Razors based on the innovation of King Gillette in 1901.
 King Gillette attributed his safety-razor fortune to a few words from his first boss, William Painter who said, "Create a disposable product."
 Painter was earning $350,000 a year in royalties on the bottle-cap.
-The Gillette Company, recently purchased by Procter and Gamble, has its shaving headquarters in South Boston. ( razor images ) (We placed an advertisement from Gillette in a container along with a disposable razor.)
+The Gillette Company has its corporate headquarters in Boston. ( razor images ) (We placed an advertisement from Gillette in a container along with a disposable razor.)
 [Suggested reference: World Almanac - Business Directory]

 - Raytheon Electronics is located in Lexington, MA [Suggested reference: World Almanac - Business Dictionary]